News & Thought For The Week

 Welcome to this edition of the Lonmay Newsletter.

-It has been a very long five months of ‘lockdown’, and your support, prayers and encouragement during this period has been really appreciated.
-Please continue to pray as we move into the next stage and ask the Lord to continue to lead and guide decisions which have to be made.
+It has been a difficult period of uncertainty, and your support, prayers and encouragement during this period has been really appreciated.
+Please continue to pray as we move into the next stage of the Presbytery Plan and ask the Lord to continue to lead and guide decisions which have to be made.

 Blessings.